brainsatplay/brainsatplay/docs/docs/getting-started/02-create-an-applet.md

     constructor(
         parent=document.body,
-        bci=new Session(),
+        session=new Session(),
         settings=[]
     ) {

         //-------Keep these-------
-        this.bci = bci; //Reference to the Session to access data and subscribe this.parentNode = parent;
+        this.session = session; //Reference to the Session to access data and subscribe this.parentNode = parent;
         this.info = settingsFile.settings;
         this.settings = settings;